Aranmanai: Music

-Release
+Marketing and release

+In mid-August 2014, an unfinished teaser of Aranmanai, lacking final CG, background score and colour correction, was leaked online.
+Khushbu accused this of being the work of "some miscreant" within the production house.
 The Tamil Nadu distribution rights of Aranmanai were bought by Sri Thenandal Films which jointly released the film with Red Giant Movies on 19 September 2014.

 Reception

 Critical response

-The Times of India wrote, "This is kitchen sink filmmaking but there is an assurance in how it is done.
+M Suganth of The Times of India wrote, "This is kitchen sink filmmaking but there is an assurance in how it is done.
 The film also feels somewhat overlong but the director manages to keep things moving that we just go with the flow.
 The visual effects are tacky and often excessive while the performances are functional...but then, the film doesn't take itself too seriously and so, we are able to overlook these niggles, and just about enjoy the ride".
 Deccan Chronicle gave 3 stars and called it "a film which entertains you with its Sundar's signature style of slapstick comedy combined with some scary moments".
 Bangalore Mirror wrote, "The horror scenes have been thoughtfully crafted and the principal cast punctuates the thrilling moments with great timing.
-Tactfully, he (Sundar) has had made a mirch masala from films like Chandramukhi, Arundhathi and Aayiram Jenmangal.
+Tactfully, he (Sundar) has had made a mirch masala from films like Chandramukhi, Arundhathi and Aayiram Jenmangal".

 Sify wrote, "The commercial elements comedy, horror and glamour has been mixed in the right proposition by the writer and director.
-What works is a riveting performance by Hansika, along with comedy track of Santhanam &Co and is packaged as a fun entertainer by Sundar C".

-The Hindu wrote, "What's truly scary about Aranmanai is how it brings nothing new to the horror genre...The film has a whole host of stereotypes associated with the horror genre in Tamil cinema...In many ways, Aranmanai is like a time machine.
+What works is a riveting performance by Hansika, along with comedy track of Santhanam & Co; and is packaged as a fun entertainer by Sundar C".
+Sudhir Srinivasan of The Hindu wrote, "What's truly scary about Aranmanai is how it brings nothing new to the horror genre...The film has a whole host of stereotypes associated with the horror genre in Tamil cinema...In many ways, Aranmanai is like a time machine.
 A few scenes into the film and you find yourself transported to the 80s".
 Rediff.com wrote, "Sundar C seems to have let his fans down with this cliché-ridden supernatural thriller.
 The narration moves at a slow pace and horror moments are practically non-existent.
 Even the "Aranmanai", around which the entire story revolves, is not impressive".